If you're adopting Kubernetes, you need Chaos Engineering

 Senior Software Engineer at Workiva

 Gremlin provides a safe, secure, and easy-to-use platform for running chaos experiments on Kubernetes.
-With Gremlin, you deploy an agent that automatically detects Kubernetes hosts and resources, allowing you to target specific resources for experimentation.
-Gremlin provides a number of attacks that create various failure states including network outages, high CPU load, and stopped processes.
+The Gremlin Kubernetes agent automatically detects Kubernetes resources including nodes, containers, Pods, and Deployments, and allows you to target any of these resources for experimentation.
+Gremlin provides a number of attacks that can create various failure states including network outages, high CPU load, and stopped processes.
 If an experiment causes unexpected problems, you can halt the experiment and fall back to a steady state at the click of a button, preventing any harm to your cluster or applications.
-When your team is ready to run more complex experiments, you can use Scenarios to combine several attacks and simulate real-world outages.
+When your team is ready to run more complex experiments, you can use Scenarios to combine several attacks and recreate real-world outages.

 To see how easy it is to perform Chaos Engineering on Kubernetes with Gremlin, read our blog post on targeting Kubernetes resources in Gremlin.
 Once your team is ready to start improving reliability, our whitepaper on The First 5 Chaos Experiments to Run on Kubernetes offers several example experiments to help you get started.